 Blogging is about getting your ideas and thoughts in front of people.
-Though it makes it sound easy, just write your thoughts and publish it but there’s much more of it.
-You need all different kinds of tools and services to not only write the content but also to do content marketing.
+Though it makes it sound easy, just write your thoughts, and publish it but there’s much more of it.
+You need all diverse kinds of tools and services to not only write the content but also to do content marketing.

-I always like to separate the tools in three different categories – Beginners, Growing and Expert.
+I always like to separate the tools in three distinct categories – Beginners, Growing and Expert.

 Beginners – Tools and services with decent performance and cost-effective structure.
 These tools help you stand on your own with less expenditure and gives you a good base to start your Blogging journey.
 Most of my new blogs use these tools and services before they start earning some money.

 Growing – Tools and services which can start taking some work out of your hand and gives you more time to start growing your blogs.
 These may be some extra services or helps in which you should look for faster growth of your Blog.

 Expert – Tools and Services which I will look for my established blogs.
 These tools make managing established blogs extremely easy.
 They might come with a bit higher price range, but it also means more customization and automation.
 You would be able to spend most of your time on the activities which really matter.

 So, you might see more than one tool being listed for similar functionality, but they will be for distinct phases of the blog.

 Blogging Toolkit – Tools & Services For Online Sites

 Many people have asked about the tools and services which I use to run my blogs.
 So rather than keeping it at various places, I have created this page.
 I will list all the tools and services which have helped me manage multiple blogs easily.